oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share/create-share.md

     ![Publish the share.](images/publish-share.png)

-2. Use the `user_share_versions` view to track the state of the export
+2. Use the `user_share_versions` view to track the state of the export.
+Copy and paste the following script into your SQL Worksheet, and then click the **Run Statement** icon.

     ```
     <copy>